stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 ```

 We'd need to implement all of these again for the other types with a `cmp`
-function, and many of these implementations would be identical
+function, and most if not all of these implementations would be identical
 to the ones written above.
 That's a lot of code repetition.

-One way to go about this, is to use higher order functions.
+One way solve this is to use higher order functions.
 For instance, we could define function `minimumBy`, which takes
-a comparison function as its first argument:
+a comparison function as its first argument and returns the smaller
+of the two remaining arguments:

 ```idris
 minimumBy : (a -> a -> Ordering) -> a -> a -> a